ltaulell/zfs_toolbox/README.md

 Successfully tested on Debian 9, Debian 10 and Debian 11.

-FIXME: new changes incoming for Debian 12 support.
+FIXME/TODO: new changes incoming for Debian 12 support.

 In active production at PSMN and UMPA lab.